 Click the Day-by-Day itinerary above (or swipe on mobile devices) to see the experiences that await on each day of your tour.

 Overnight flight to Cairo.
 Your tour includes round-trip airfare from the U.S.

 Welcome to Egypt’s capital and largest city.
 Upon arriving at Cairo International Airport, you will be met and assisted through customs and formalities before transferring to your hotel.
 Take some time to relax and get settled before joining fellow travelers at a welcome dinner.

 Cairo Marriott Hotel or similar | Dinner

 Pyramids of Giza

 A morning flight takes us back to Cairo and our last hotel.
-In the afternoon, we’ll explore the Egyptian Museum of Antiquities, which houses the world’s largest collection of artifacts from the era of the pharaohs including some belonging to King Tut.
+Today, we’ll explore the Egyptian Museum of Antiquities, which houses the world’s largest collection of artifacts from the era of the pharaohs, including some belonging to King Tut.
 Afterwards, we’ll wander through the bustling, colorful Khan El Khalili Bazaar.
 We’ll end the day by sharing memories of our amazing travels through Egypt at a farewell dinner.
-B/D Cairo Marriott (or similar)

 Price includes round-trip airfare from the U.S. (Land-only pricing available on request.)

 |Depart||Return||Depart - Return||Best Value Pricing - Reserve by Aug 31, 2020||Reserve after|

 |October 8||October 18||Oct 8 - |